Ryan Adams: Early life

 David Ryan Adams was born on November 5, 1974, in Jacksonville, North Carolina.
-He is the middle of three children with an older brother and younger sister.
+He is the middle child of three, with an older brother and younger sister.
 His childhood has been described as "dysfunctional".
 His father left when he was five at which time he, his mother and his siblings had to move in with his grandparents since they became homeless as a result of the divorce.
 He has said in an interview, "I became who I am now because of my grandparents" and of his grandmother "...she was like a mother to me."
 His mother remarried when he was 13.
-His brother died in 2017 of an undisclosed illness.

-At the age of 8, Adams began writing short stories and limericks on his grandmother's typewriter.
+At the age of eight, Adams began writing short stories and limericks on his grandmother's typewriter.
 In his own words, "I started writing short stories when I was really into Edgar Allan Poe.
 Then later, when I was a teenager, I got really hard into cult fiction: Hubert Selby, Jr., Henry Miller, Jack Kerouac."
 At 14, Adams began learning to play an electric guitar his mother and stepfather had bought him and soon joined a local band named Blank Label.
 While they quickly disbanded, they did record a short three-track 7-inch record, in 1991.

 Adams dropped out of Jacksonville High School in 10th grade, at the age of 16, subsequently moving into bandmate Jere McIlwean's rental house, just outside Jacksonville.
 Around this time, he played and performed with a number of local bands, most notably his and McIlwean's The Patty Duke Syndrome.
 After obtaining his GED, Adams left Jacksonville for Raleigh, shortly followed by McIlwean.
 The Patty Duke Syndrome broke up in 1994 after releasing a split 7-inch single with GlamourPuss.